Director, Office of the Vice-President (Administration) and University Registrar

 3.2.15 Recordkeeping and reporting

 The University is committed to supporting student wellbeing and recognises that there may be times when a student's behaviour may give rise to concerns about their fitness to engage with studies and/or to function more widely as a member of the University community.
-QUT aims to support the needs of students with health or disability related conditions and will make reasonable adjustments to studies, while maintaining the academic and conduct standards of the University.The focus of this policy is on early intervention, providing coordinated support to students and staff, and providing fair avenues for students with health and/or disability related conditions to suspend studies where necessary.
+QUT aims to support the needs of students with health or disability related conditions and will make reasonable adjustments to studies, while maintaining the academic and conduct standards of the University.The focus of this policy is on early intervention, providing coordinated support to students and staff, and providing fair avenues for students with at risk behaviours to suspend studies where necessary.

 This policy applies to students and prospective students while undertaking university sanctioned activities, as and when issues arise.